 'Marnie', by Alfred Hitchcock, is not an obvious noir film.
 Aside from the central female character, as distinct from the usual male, bright colour imbues the screen instead of monochrome.
 This article explores how Hitchcock used the devices of film noir to create an enduring and memorable movie.

 Many critics have described "Rebecca" as a gothic tale.
 Loosely interpreted, the gothic tale is one that combines elements of horror and mystery, romance and death, into a sensational blend.
 Rebecca is in fact a multi-layered work that contains intriguing themes that work at various levels.

-If you write for a living – or if you just want to increase your word power and improve your writing style - following these exercises routinely will hand you the keys to mastery with words.
+If you write for a living or if you just want to increase your word power and improve your writing style, then following these exercises routinely will hand you the keys to mastery with words.

 Writing a good advertisement is both a craft and an art.
-Perfecting it takes time, and it is never too soon to begin practising, Follow these tips for increased custom and revenue in your business.
+Perfecting it takes time, and it's never too soon to begin practising.
+Follow these tips to increase customers and revenue in your business.